award

 Is a personal injury claim the same as a worker’s compensation claim?

 A personal injury claim is not the same as a worker’s compensation claim.
 Personal injury claims can be appropriate in only specific instances.
-To determine if your which type of claim your injury falls under, contact our personal injury attorneys today.
+To determine which type of claim your injury falls under, contact our personal injury attorneys today.
 In order to pursue a personal injury claim, the employee needs to show that the employer was negligent.
 In order to prove negligence, the plaintiff, also known as the injured party, needs to prove:

 • The employer had a duty to the plaintiff to act in a reasonably safe manner